mulllhausen/btc-inquisitor/README.md

 Specify the block to end parsing data at (inclusive) by its hash string.
 The program greps the blockchain files to locate this block.

 This option cannot be specified in conjunction with option --end-blocknum.

-    -f, --get-full-blocks

-Output all block data for blocks containing the specified ADDRESSES, TXHASHES or BLOCKHASHES.
-If no ADDRESSES, TXHASHES or BLOCKHASHES are specified then all data within the specified range will be returned.